PhasesResearchLab/ARCHIVED-dfttk-20210211/docs/source/VM_MongoDB.rst

 In our case, we have changed the default tcp port from 27017 into 27018 due to historical reason

+In our case, we have changed the default tcp port from 27017 into 27018 due to historical reason

 VM operation
 ------------